-The stock recovery on Android device can delete all user and cache content ( for factory reset purposes ), allow external tools to run functions on Andorid device and perform system updates.
+The stock recovery on an Android device can delete all user and cache content ( for factory reset purposes ), allow external tools to run functions on the Android device and perform system updates.
 The stock recovery is a limited system.

-Like TWRP and CWM a custom recovery is a third-party recovery environment.
-Compared to stock recovery, the custom recovery has more addtional features.
+Like TWRP and CWM, a custom recovery is a third-party recovery environment.
+Compared to stock recovery, custom recovery has more additional features.
 It is modified to allow update packages that have not been digitally signed by official sources.
-Custom recoveries has the ability to create and restore device backups and many more.
+Custom recoveries have the ability to create and restore device backups and many more.

 The popular custom recovery — Team Win Recovery Project ( TWRP ), is a touch-based recovery.
 TWRP offers ROM installation and backup features but the stock recovery doesn’t.

 What you should do before Flashing the TWRP

 - Unlock the bootloader of an Android device.
 Only you have unlocked the bootloader of the device, flashing the TWRP recovery is available.
 Most bootloaders are locked, as well as encrypted to make sure users stick to the Android OS version manufactured by the developers.

 - Download a compatible version of TWRP.
 Make sure that the version of TWRP is applicable to your Android in case of any device specific quirks.
 Do a little reach on the TWRP website.

 - Install Android Debug Bridge ( ADB ).
 If you have unlocked the bootloader, you may already have them.
 If not, you had better download one.

 - Backup.
 Although flashing the TWRP will not wipe up the data, but backup is always important when you do something with the system.

 Step 1: Enable USB Debugging